gwax/www-gwax/posts/2005/05/oreos-americas-favorite-cookie.rst

 So yeah, Oreos are great and the rest of America agrees.
-Also, if you look at some of the `other statistics <http://www.aibonline.org/resources/statistics/cookie.html>`__, Nabisco has a stangle-hold on cookies and crackers in the US.
+Also, if you look at some of the `other statistics <http://www.aibonline.org/resources/statistics/cookie.html>`__, Nabisco has a strangle-hold on cookies and crackers in the US.